IndaPlus25/task-7-yea/README.md

 ```bash
 wc -w hamlet.txt
 ```

-you should get the output
+you should get the output:

 ```bash
 30720 hamlet.txt
 ```

 telling you that the file contains 30720 words.
 You can use this to make sure that your `wordCount` method works correctly.
 </details>

 #### Exercise 7.4 -- Counting different words using a `HashMap`

 Let's move on to counting the number of times different words occur in the text.
 For this, we will be using a data structure called a `HashMap` in Java (you might also find the same data structure called "dictionary" or "associative array" or something similar in other programming languages).